Koredotcom/docs/docs/gale/agents/guardrails/add-a-scanner.md

     !!! note

         You must deploy the required scanner first and only then it will be listed in this pop-up list.
-For more about Deploying a scanner, see Manage Guardrails.
+For more about Deploying a scanner, see .

 1. Click the required scanner from the list of added scanners to configure that scanner.
 The settings displayed are different for each scanner.
 For example, the settings for “Toxicity” are **Threshold** and **End the flow if the risk score is above**.
 Similarly, the settings for the “Regex” scanner are **Enter patterns to ban**, **End the flow if the risk score is above**, and **Match type**.